djradon/public-notes/prdct.JSON-LD.md

 - @import "Context files are imported/re-used by creating the context as an array where the first value(s) is the path(s) to the imported context, followed by an object" (https://www.w3.org/TR/json-ld-syntax/#the-context).
   - https://www.w3.org/TR/json-ld/#imported-contexts
 - Each of the JSON-LD keywords, except for @context, may be aliased to application-specific keywords.
+- @type specifies the subject's class
+  - objects can have multiple types, e.g. `"@type": ["Person", "Author"]`
+- @graph allows multiple subjects in one document

 ## Best Practices